Knoblauchpilze/galactic-sovereign/README.md

 ## Deploying the service to an EC2 instance

-### General principle
+### Deployment basics

 In order to deploy the services to run on an EC2 instance, we chose to have them distributed in the form of a docker image.
-This process i automatedi n the CI and runs on each push to the master branch.
+This process is automated in the CI and runs on each push to the master branch.
 The process is only triggered if the tests passed and if the docker image could be built successfully.

 For each service the resulting image is pushed to a dedicated dockerhub repository with a tag corresponding to the short SHA of the commit which triggered the build: